ModDota/moddota.github.io/_articles/abilities/ability-keyvalues.md

 #### ScriptSelectPoints

-Its use is very rare, normally when the targeting is complex we would just use `RunScript` lua and do all the acitons inside the script.
+Its use is very rare, normally when the targeting is complex we would just use `RunScript` lua and do all the actions inside the script.

 ```
 ScriptSelectPoints